humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-06-05-working-with-files-in-javascript-part-5-blobs.md

 ## Creating Blobs the old way

 Very soon after `File` objects started appearing in browsers, developers realized that `Blob` objects were actually quite powerful and so wanted to be able to create them without user interaction.
-After all, any data can be represented in a `Blob`, it doesn&#8217;t necessarily have to be tied to a file.
+After all, any data can be represented in a `Blob`, it doesn't necessarily have to be tied to a file.
 Browsers quickly responded by creating `BlobBuilder`, a type whose sole purpose is to wrap some data in a `Blob` object.
 This is a non-standard type and has been implemented in Firefox (as `MozBlobBuilder`), Internet Explorer 10 (as `MSBlobBuilder`), and Chrome (as `WebKitBlobBuilder`).

 The `BlobBuilder` works by creating a new instance and calling the `append()` method with a string, `ArrayBuffer`, or `Blob`.
 Once all of the data has been added, you call `getBlob()` and pass in an optional MIME type that should be applied to `Blob`.
-Here&#8217;s an example:
+Here's an example:

     var builder = new BlobBuilder();
     builder.append("Hello world!");